Last reviewed 1 April 2021

 Expert advice on ventilation

-The Chartered Institution of Building Services Engineers (CIBSE) has recently published a suite of free specialist guidance to help employers and their building managers as the UK moves out of lockdown.
+The Chartered Institution of Building Services Engineers (CIBSE) has published a suite of free specialist guidance to help employers and their building managers as the UK moves out of lockdown.
 The guides are continually being updated with the latest changes and evidence.

 However, perhaps the most key piece of advice for managers and employers is to understand your workplace’s ventilation or air conditioning system, consulting the manufacturer’s guidance as needed.